Expanding the plastics life cycle

 *ISCC PLUS mass balance approach using the “determined by mass” option with “certified free attribution” applied.

-Does not represent GHG emissions or recycled content.
+Certified-circular plastics do not represent specific amounts of GHG emissions or recycled content.

-We sell certified-circular plastics corresponding to the amount of plastic waste we transform back into usable raw materials.
-We do this using a mass balance approach that has been used in other industries for many years.
+We sell certified-circular plastics corresponding to the amount of plastic waste we transform back into usable raw materials.6 We do this using a mass balance approach that has been used in other industries for many years.
+For every ton of certified-circular plastics sold, more than a ton of plastic waste avoids other end-of-life dispositions like landfill or incineration.

 What is mass balance?
 In short, it is an accounting process that can be used in complex value chains like ours in which one input (e.g., plastic waste) is mixed with other inputs in a way that the different inputs cannot be physically traced throughout the system.
 This widely used approach helps our customers match the volume of their certified-circular plastic purchase to a corresponding amount of plastic waste that we transformed into usable raw materials through advanced recycling.